rimamehr/School_District_Analysis/README.md

 ## How does replacing the ninth-grade scores affect the following:
 Math and reading scores by grade
+- when looking at math and reading score by grade, all the schools remained unaffected except THS ninth grade scores returned a NaN value.

 Scores by school spending
 Scores by school size
 Scores by school type